Passamaquoddy Bay Symphony Orchestra

 PBSO currently is comprised of approximately 40 musicians who come primarily from communities around Passamaquoddy Bay in Washington County, Maine and Charlotte County, New Brunswick.
 Musicians are of all ages and from all walks of life.
 PBSO welcomes new players!

-From its inception, PBSO has grown and thrived under the inspiring leadership of director and conductor Trond Saeverud.
+From its inception, PBSO has grown and thrived under the inspiring leadership of music director and conductor Trond Saeverud.
 Maestro Saeverud is an international violinist and conductor who has served as concertmaster and soloist in Norway, Denmark, The United States, and with the Royal Philharmonic Orchestra in London.

 He currently is the Music Director and Conductor of the Galveston Symphony Orchestra, Concertmaster for the Bangor Symphony Orchestra and Conductor and Music Director of the Bay Area Youth Symphony, Houston, Texas.

 Gregory Biss, assistant conductor, is a celebrated composer and pianist, president of the board of the Eastport Arts Center, and a catalyst for the growing musical presence in Eastport.
 Both men contribute unique styles of conducting and music interpretation that expand the skills, knowledge, and confidence of PBSO musicians.